Here are my latest news items and events:

 Here is the access script for: “What’s Eating Our Reality”

-Poetry and Climate Change Salon at Ledbury Poetry Festival - Maya Chowdhry’s Fossil explores the impact of human activity on the environment though a post-colonial lens, she will be in conversation with Chloe Garner.
-1.30pm – 2.30pm Baptist Hall £5 Sunday, 1st July 2018 1:30 pm – 2:30 pm Add to calendar Venue: Baptist Hall Venue Website: http://ledburybaptistchurch.btck.co.uk Address: 142 The Homend, Ledbury, HR8 1BZ, United Kingdom More information → ‘Coffee Justice’ receives funds from Future’s Venture Foundation - I’m very happy to announce that I have received research and development funding for ‘Coffee Justice’ from Future’s Venture Foundation – radical independent arts fund.
-Coffee Justice (working title) is an innovative environmental art project exploring, producing and distributing stories of food justice from the mouths of those impacted on by food poverty, and from those working for → Diverse Actions Commission – Lancaster Arts - Really excited to announce that I have been awarded a commission and package of support to realise a new piece with Lancaster Arts.
+This forum explores how digital art can be used to examine issues around food justice. → Poetry and Climate Change Salon at Ledbury Poetry Festival - Maya Chowdhry’s Fossil explores the impact of human activity on the environment though a post-colonial lens, she will be in conversation with Chloe Garner.
+1.30pm – 2.30pm Baptist Hall £5 Sunday, 1st July 2018 1:30 pm – 2:30 pm Add to calendar Venue: Baptist Hall Venue Website: http://ledburybaptistchurch.btck.co.uk Address: 142 The Homend, Ledbury, HR8 1BZ, United Kingdom More information → ‘In a Relationship with Coffee’ receives funds from Future’s Venture Foundation - I’m very happy to announce that I have received research and development funding for ‘Coffee Justice’ from Future’s Venture Foundation – radical independent arts fund.
+‘In a Relationship with Coffee’ (working title) is an innovative environmental art project exploring, producing and distributing stories of food justice from the mouths of those impacted on by food poverty, and from → Diverse Actions Commission – Lancaster Arts - Really excited to announce that I have been awarded a commission and package of support to realise a new piece with Lancaster Arts.
 I will begin work on the commission this Summer and will be in residency at Lancaster Arts in Autumn 2018.
 ‘What’s Eating Reality’ uses Live Art and augmented reality to explore food justice, and will be → Reading at April Poets, Lancaster, April 2018 - I hope you will join me for a reading at April Poets, Poetry & Music in Lancaster on 26 April 2018.
 I will be reading from my pamphlet Fossil, alongside Jennifer Lee Tsai and Ian Humphreys, with music by Anni Tracy.
 For more information on the event please visit the April Poets website. → Zarf 10 – Maya Chowdhry and Nathan Walker - Looking forward to reading at Zarf in Leeds, March 2018.
 Zarf presents poetry, experimental writing and the like — Thursday 21st March 7pm, Middle Floor, Wharf Chambers, Wharf Street, Leeds featuring: Maya Chowdhry & Nathan Walker More information and to sign up for the open mic on their Facebook page → Maya Chowdhry - I am an inTer-aCtive artist, Transmedia writer and poet, making interactive theatre and site-specific Installation.
 My recent work is immersive exploring the juxtaposition and conflicts of new technologies with the ‘natural world’, utilising film, text, animation, photography, augmented reality and the Web.
 My work has been exhibited in and around canals, in public gardens, theatres, galleries, the web and on television. → Commonword Digital Literature Commission - My project ‘Heritage Carrot’ has been awarded a digital literature commission by Commonword, Manchester.
 I will be collaborating with artist Kooj Chuhan of Metaceptive.
 ‘Heritage Carrot’ is a site-specific augmented reality (AR) poem which takes place at Hulme Community Garden Centre, Manchester, and uses the audience’s own smartphone combined with a free app, Aurasma, to navigate → Butterfly Orchid highly commended in the Forward Poetry Prize - Very excited to announce that my poem Butterfly Orchid was highly commended in 2017 the Forward Poetry Prizes.
 The poem is in Forward Book of Poetry 2018, which contains all the poems from the 2017 Forward Prizes for Poetry.
 The poem is also in my recent pamphlet Fossil, which is available from Peepal Tree Press. → Queer Contact 17: Outspoken - Join myself and 4 amazing writers for a very special showcase of queer spoken word,poetry and literature in the beautiful setting of Manchester Central Library.
 Hosted by Adam Lowe (Young Enigma).
 Featuring the talents of Dean Atta, Paula Varjack, Gerry Potter and Maya Chowdhry. → Peas on Earth - A research and development project investigating the use of augmented reality to produce an immersive live experience.
 Building on and developing my work created via Divergency, through investigations with technologists, live artists and potential audiences to create a show that capitalises on the best aspects of performance and technology. → Fossil – poetry book - Fossil explores the impact of human activity on climate change though a post-colonial lens and from the perspective of all life on earth including plants, creatures, elements and inanimate objects.
 “The poems in Fossil have been waiting millions of years to be born.
 Maya Chowdhry’s language erupts out of deep time, vital and vivid.
 This is powerful work.”
 Robert Minhinnick → Experimental Words - Biology meets balladry, physics encounters pentameter and chemistry confronts cadence, as leading scientists are paired with some of Manchester’s finest spoken-word artists to compete in a science slam show. → Aberdeen Music Hall - With poet and artist Sarah Hymas we have created 'The Seventh Door', an immersive walk connected to Aberdeen's famous Music Hall.

 Part of Stepping Out with Aberdeen Performing Arts; a project to create work inspired by the building and its history and deliver inspiring workshops for young people around Aberdeen.